-Hello everyone!
-The theme of today’s Google Cloud update is all about security, we have two really neat security-focused stores this week!
+The theme of today’s Google Cloud update is all about security.
+We have two really neat security-focused updates this week!

 Cloud HSM service now available in beta